-Following is a list of popular department seminars.
-For current dates, times, and speakers, please refer to the department events calendar.
+Following is a list of popular EE department seminars.
+For upcoming dates, times, and speakers, please refer to the department events calendar.

 Multi-disciplinary talks from invited speakers hosted by the EE Department.
 Lecture videos are viewable and/or downloadable by the Stanford community only (SUNet ID and password required).